-Part of UNESCO world heritage list, Sighisoara is one of the prettiest and best-preserved inhabited citadels in Europe.
-One of its main attraction is the Clock Tower, but the entire citadel is lovely and worth at least a 1-day visit.
+Part of the UNESCO world heritage list, Sighisoara is one of the prettiest and best-preserved inhabited citadels in Europe.
+One of its main attractions is the Clock Tower, but the entire citadel is lovely and worth at least a 1-day visit.

 34 Brukenthal Palace, Avrig